mesosphere/marathon/README.md

 ### Running in Production Mode

-To launch Marathon in *production mode*, you need to have both [Zookeeper][Zookeeper] and Mesos running.
+To launch Marathon in *production mode*, you need to have both [ZooKeeper][ZooKeeper] and Mesos running.
 The following command launches Marathon on Mesos in *production mode*.
 Point your web browser to `localhost:8080` and you should see the Marathon UI.

     ./bin/start --master zk://zk1.foo.bar:2181,zk2.foo.bar:2181/mesos --zk zk://zk1.foo.bar:2181,zk2.foo.bar:2181/marathon

-Marathon uses `--master` to find the Mesos masters, and `--zk` to find Zookeepers for storing state.
+Marathon uses `--master` to find the Mesos masters, and `--zk` to find ZooKeepers for storing state.
 They are separate options because Mesos masters can be discovered in other ways as well.